Tap Dance City

-Tap Dance City (タップダンスシチー) is a retired American-bred Japanese-trained Thoroughbred racehorse and active sire.
+Tap Dance City (Japanese: タップダンスシチー, Hepburn: Tappu Dansu Shichii, foaled 16 March 1997) is a retired American-bred Japanese-trained Thoroughbred racehorse and active sire.
 He showed promising form in his early racing career, winning the Asahi Challenge Cup in 2002.
 He reached his peak as a six-year-old in 2003 when he won the Kinko Sho and the Kyoto Daishoten before defeating a strong international field by a record margin in the Japan Cup.
 In the following year he won a second Kinko Sho and then took the Takarazuka Kinen.
 He won a third Kinko Sho as an eight-year-old in 2005.

 Background

 Tap Dance City is a bay horse bred in Kentucky by Echo Valley Horse Farm & Swettenham Stud.
 He was sired by the Eclipse Award winning stallion Pleasant Tap, whose other progeny included the Champion Stakes winner David Junior.
 His dam, All Dance, was a sister of the Kentucky Derby winner Winning Colors and produced several good winners including the leading British hurdler Ruling.